OSU-CS362-F16/362Exercises/templates/hw3/README.md

 Re-evaluate your test cases for lastZero and answer the following questions in `submissions/hw3/P1.txt`

 1) Is it possible to organize each of your test case functions into disjoint partitions?
-If so, describe your partitioning scheme, making note of which test functions correspond to which parttion.
+If so, describe your partitioning scheme, making note of which test functions correspond to which partition.
 If not, come up with a new disjoint partitioning scheme and modify your tests to reflect your new scheme.

 2) Describe the advantage of having input disjoint test cases?